Overlays Pattern

 Core UX rulesLink to section

-Focus & keyboardLink to section
+Focus and keyboardLink to section

 - Trap focus in Dialog and Sheet

-- Restore focus to trigger on close
+- Restore focus to the trigger on close

 - Support Escape to close safely